-The San Blas Battalion has distinguished itself for bravery during the war of Independence, the Mexican-American War and still functions as a military town.
+The San Blas Battalion distinguished itself for bravery during the War of Independence and the Mexican-American War, and it still functions as a military town.
 To this day the naval training center is an important presence in these parts.

-La Tovara Nature Reserve is a unique combination of freshwater spring and salt water estuary.
+La Tovara is a unique combination of freshwater springs and salt water estuary.
 This is one of the best places in Mexico to see wildlife.
 The birding around San Blas is world-famous and has been attracting Canadian snowbirds for a really long time.
 Jaguars are regularly seen in the area, there are tons of reptiles, coyotes, boars, and dear.

 Look for restaurants that have lots of people.
 There are a couple of restaurants that look pretty slow during the week and aren’t turning their inventory over that quickly.

 The beaches further inside the bay have very small waves that are great for the kids to play in.
 Most days, there are absolutely no waves at the first couple of beaches.

 This happened to be one of the biggest swells of the season and the waves out on the point were three-to-five-foot-tall.
 On the inside, the waves were one-to-two-foot-tall and reeling down the line with perfect form.